MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/failoverclusters/Set-ClusterAffinityRule.md

 ## DESCRIPTION

-The `Set-ClusterAffinityRule` command can enable or disable an existing affinity rule.
+The `Set-ClusterAffinityRule` cmdlet can enable or disable an existing affinity rule.
 It can also change the **RuleType**.

 ## EXAMPLES